-10 Weird Things About Your Healed C Section Incision Women Don’t Talk About
+10 Things To Know About Your Healed And Healthy C Section Incision

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-But here’s the thing.
 C-sections have become extremely popular with 86.2% of women with a history of a previous cesarean birth having a repeat c-section.
+I’ve had 3 c sections myself which means I’ve seen my incisions heal 3 different times!

 And according to new research from the World Health Organization (WHO), cesarean section use continues to rise globally, now accounting for more than 1 in 5 (21%) of all childbirths.

-10 Things To Know About Your Healed C Section Incision
+10 Things About Your Healed And Healthy C Section Incision

 1. You won’t always get feeling back around your c section incision.

-I knew it was unlikely that I’ll feel my skin completely right after surgery.
-And I did hear that I was going to experience numbness around the c section incision months later.
-But even after a year and a half, I still cannot feel everything around my incision.
+I knew it was unlikely that I’ll feel my skin completely right after surgery or months later.
+But even after a year and a half, I still could not feel much around my incision.
+Now 3 c-sections later I feel more sensation.

-2. Your healed c section incision will continue to go through different color changes.
+2. Your incision will continue to go through different color changes.

 I remember obsessively looking at other women’s healed c section scars wondering when mine would look like that.
 Meaning, their incisions were light in color or matched their skin tone.

-On the other hand, my c section incision scar was very dark, almost purple in color.
-And it continued to go through several different changes in color (and probably still continuing) until it has gotten as light as it is now.
-It’s definitely still not as light and blended into my skin tone as I’d like but it has only been 18 months since my c section surgery.
+My c section incision scar was very dark, almost purple in color.
+And it continued to go through several different changes in color (and probably still continuing) until it got as light as it is in the picture below.
+This was 18 months after my c-section.

 3. You’ll learn to start loving your c section scar if you already don’t.

-If you’re a fitness freak like me or already self-conscious about your body, then a c-section was probably the last thing you wanted to go through.
-Especially because of the incision and scar.
+If you’re a fitness freak like me or already self-conscious about your body, then a c-section was probably the last thing you had in mind.

 And I hope I don’t get mom-shamed for saying this but I want to be honest.
 While I was recovering from my c-section delivery, it made me sick to my stomach looking at myself in the mirror naked.
-I couldn’t stand looking at my c section incision.
-And I kept replaying my traumatic birth over and over again in my head wondering what went wrong and how I managed to dilate to 9cm and get pulled into the operation room.
+I couldn’t stand looking at my healing incision.

-Well, here I am a whole year later, sporting a low-cut bikini bottom like I used to prior to having a baby and showing off my beautiful c section scar.
-It may take some time but you’ll come around to adoring your c section scar and knowing you did what you had to do to bring your baby into this world safely.
+But 3 years later and 3 health c section incisions later, I am so proud of my scar and my body for birthing my babies.
+It may take some time but you’ll come around to appreciating your healthy c section incision and knowing you did what you had to do to bring your baby into this world safely.

 4. Your incision will feel tingly even after it’s healed.